learnedmproduction/curriculum/README.md

 By the end of this module you should be able to:

-(describe expected level of knowledge for composing meoldies and chord progressions)
+TO DO : expected level of proficiency in (list areas useful to EDM prod )

 **Free resources:**